hindercanrun/Nazi-Zombie-Farm-1.0/README.md

 - Click on `Online` then click on `Private Match` then click on `Start Match`.

-This method will be the same if your on Steam or Plutonium.
+It does not matter if your own Steam or Plutonium, this method will be the same.

 ## CREDITS